tinacms/tina.io/content/blog/a-b-test-with-tina.md

 ---
 title: Using Tina to power A/B testing
 date: '2022-05-26T07:00:00.000Z'
-author: James Perkins
+author: James Perkins & James O'Halloran
 prev: content/blog/basics-of-graphql.md
 ---

-A/B testing is an essential part of any site.
+A/B testing can be an incredibly useful tool on any site.
 It allows you to increase user engagement, reduce bounce rates, increase conversion rate and effectively create content.

-Tina opens the ability to easily power any site A/B testing, allowing marketing teams to test content without the need for the development team once it has been implemented.
+Tina opens up the ability to A/B test, allowing marketing teams to test content without the need for the development team once it has been implemented.

-## Create A/B testing with Tina.
+## Introduction

-We are going to break this tutorial into three sections:
+We are going to break this tutorial into two sections:

-1. Allow your editors to create new A/B tests
-2. Create a method to decide how a user will see a variant.
-3. Use Next.js Middleware to redirect the user to the correct page-variant
+1. Setting up A/B Tests is NextJS's middleware
+2. Setting up our A/B Tests with Tina, so that our editors can spin up dynamic A/B Tests

-### Creating our Tina application
+## Creating our Tina application

 This blog post is going to use the Tailwind Starter.
 Using the `create-tina-app` command, choose "Tailwind Starter" as the starter template: